brahianrosswill/ComfyUI-DGLS/README.md

 ---
 ## NOTE:
 This is still under development.
 I am actively bug testing this atm.
 It's fully working on RTX 2060 and 2080ti.
 I havent promoted this or written about it due to some tests I want to carry out.
 I am currently getting between 10-30% speed improvement compared to official node.
-Currently only working with diffusion models.
-So any workflow with 'Load Diffusion Model' official node should be fine with this swapped for it.
-OmniGen not working atm.

 ---

 ## Features